-3. If you received a license file via email, then copy the license file into the opt/simba/cassandra/lib/32 or opt/simba/cassandra/lib/64 folder, depending on the version of the driver that you installed.
+3. If you received a license file through email, then copy the license file into the opt/simba/cassandra/lib/32 or opt/simba/cassandra/lib/64 folder, depending on the version of the driver that you installed.
+You must have root privileges when changing the contents of this folder.